-The Final Exam must be taken between April 29 (possibly earlier - see announcements) and Thursday, May 3.
-The FINAL EXAM must be completed by the time the Assessment Center closes on May 3.
+The Final Exam will be available to take anytime between October 10 and Oct 17.
+The final exam may be available earlier than Oct 10 -see course announcements for details.
+The FINAL EXAM must be completed by the time the Assessment Center closes on Oct 17.
 The exam must be taken at the Student Assessment Center in GVT on the main campus.
 For information on the Assessment Center's hours, please see http://lcc.edu/assessment.
 If a student cannot take the exam in the assessment center, arrangements must be made through the assessment center to have the exam proctored and administered elsewhere, including at branch campuses.
-These arrangements MUST be made by the 12th week (6th in summer) of the semester and are the student's responsibility.
+These arrangements for remote proctors MUST be made by the 12th week (6th in summer) of the semester and are the student's responsibility.
 Students who are having their final exam proctored off-site should also notify the instructor by email when they have completed the final exam.